Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: State of the Art in Cell-Free ISAC

 \subsection{Performance Analysis in Cell-Free ISAC}

-Analytical performance evaluation provides insights into a wireless system’s behavior, potential, and limitations under various conditions.
+Analytical performance evaluation provides insights into a wireless system's behavior, potential, and limitations under various conditions \cite{1199275,1556835,545899,4694096}.
 It may predict performance without requiring extensive simulations or real-world testing.
-In CF-ISAC systems, it is crucial for optimizing communication and sensing interactions, guiding resource allocation, balancing trade-offs, ensuring scalability, and assessing real-world feasibility.
+In CF-ISAC systems, it is crucial to optimize communication and sensing interactions, guide resource allocation, balance trade-offs, ensure scalability, and assess real-world feasibility.

-Nevertheless, CF-ISAC performance analyses are lacking, except for \cite{Sakhnini2022, Behdad2024,Kulathunga2025}.
-In particular, reference \cite{Sakhnini2022} presents a communication and sensing protocol for a CF-ISAC system with a single target, where an AP is allocated to participate in the UL alongside users, delivering a radar signal to the network.
-This approach models the radar system as a distributed bi-static radar to recover radar echoes from multi-user interference.
-The cost imposed on the communication system is the loss of an AP, as it is treated as a virtual user in the communication system.
+Nevertheless, comprehensive CF-ISAC performance analyses have not yet been developed, except for \cite{Sakhnini2022, Behdad2024,Kulathunga2025}.
+In particular, reference \cite{Sakhnini2022} presents a communication and sensing protocol for a single-target CF-ISAC system, in which an AP is allocated to participate in the UL alongside users and to deliver a radar signal.
+This approach models the radar system as a distributed bistatic radar to recover radar echoes in the presence of multi-user interference.
+The cost imposed on the communication system is the loss of an AP, since it is treated as a virtual user.
 Two radar sensing modes are proposed, i.e., sensing during either the UL training period or the data payload segment of the communication frame.
 A subspace signal model and a corresponding generalized likelihood ratio test (GLRT) are developed to assess detection performance, with expressions for the probability of detection and false alarm presented.

 Reference \cite{Behdad2024} studies a centralized CF-ISAC mMIMO system for single-target detection, where transmit APs serve DL users while steering a beam toward the target in a multi-static sensing setup.
-A maximum a-posteriori ratio test detector is developed to detect the target amid clutter, with sensing SE as a key performance metric.
-The study also explores two ISAC signal models—leveraging communication beams for sensing and adding dedicated sensing beams—and proposes a power allocation algorithm to maximize sensing SINR while ensuring minimum communication requirements.
+A maximum a posteriori ratio test detector is developed to detect the target amid clutter, with sensing SE as a key performance metric.
+The study also explores two ISAC signal models-leveraging communication beams for sensing and adding dedicated sensing beams-and proposes a power allocation algorithm to maximize sensing SINR while ensuring minimum communication requirements.